|Tim Roufs||extended search|

 So we watch the wild rice.
 But it's still good for dressing, good for soup.
 The longer it boils the more the gas is taken out.
 The shorter time it simmers, the more it's got the kick-back.
 It's enriched.

 The best I know for steam rice is the prepared green rice, and the steaming is pretty common.
 It tastes good with wild ducks.
 We have ducks, maybe, and we put the green rice in with them and have wild rice and ducks for supper.
 You could take that later rice too and use it for wild ducks, but it takes a little longer to cook.
-That's the only difference; it takes a little longer to cook.
+That's the only difference in preparation; it takes a little longer to cook.
 The green rice just takes steam.
 The wild rice is the greatest thing that we ever enjoyed.
 And we enjoyed ducks!!
 There were plenty of ducks, and there were lots of wild deer.
 The country was so pure with air, and we enjoyed it.

-We always had a camp watchman in the camp to watch the children, to watch fires, and to do the cooking.
+We always had a watchman in the camp to watch the children, to watch fires, and to do the cooking.
 She was there especially to do the cooking.
 She was mostly a cook.
 Maybe we had one or two cooks per camp.
 If they had spare time before cooking, they would be preparing rice.
-There were camp fires; that's why they watched that fire.
+There were always camp fires; that's why they watched that fire.
 There'd always be a big kettle cooking.
 "Put in that wild rice," someone would say.
-Right away the cook would simmer the rice a little bit and put in some bacon grease, gii-kah-nam-o-sii-g^n bI-mI-day.
+Right away the cook would simmer the rice a little bit and put in some bacon grease -- gii-kah-nam-o-sii-g^n bI-mI-day.
 We like grease anyhow, if we're Indian.
 That's what we use for flavoring.
-Sometimes we use butter, do-do-sha-bo bI-mI-day -- or whatever -- too.
+Sometimes, later on, we use butter -- do-do-sha-bo bI-mI-day -- or whatever.